Why don’t you loaf me?

 Why don’t you knead me?

-- ⅛ medium Jap pumpkin (approx 400g), peeled, deseeded, chopped into cubes, and steamed until soft
+- ⅛ medium Jap pumpkin (approx 400g), peeled, deseeded, and chopped into even cubes

 - 75g brown rice flour

 - For topping: leaves of 2 fresh rosemary sprigs and a small handful of pepitas (pumpkin seeds)

 - Steam the pumpkin until soft but not watery.
 Mash until smooth, then pop in the fridge to cool to room temp for 15 mins (see notes below).

 - Preheat oven to 180*C and line a 30cm x 10cm loaf tin with enough baking paper so that it is hanging over the edges of the tin.

 - Place the rice flour and tapioca starch in a tightly sealed container or jar, and shake vigorously to combine thoroughly.

 - In a large bowl, combine the flours, LSA, baking powder, baking soda, paprika, psyllium and salt.

 - In a separate bowl, combine the beaten eggs, melted coconut oil, chives and maple syrup.
 Add to the dry mixture.